Samuelwanza/html_css_Javascript_capstone_project/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Portfolio project <a name="about-project"></a>
+# 📖 Fullwe in Residence <a name="about-project"></a>

-Portfolio Project a final mobile version of a portfolio website.
-It includes the project setup and the header section of the mobile version
+Fuller in Residence is a website with intends to assist innovators in the prototyping phases of their business.
+This is the complete platform, both mobile and desktop

 ## 🛠 Built With <a name="built-with"></a>